-I can’t tell you how many times I’ve heard these words uttered by parents…by me.
+I’ve lost count of how many times I’ve heard these words uttered by parents…by me.

 …kid trips… BE CAREFUL!!!